gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 distance, a herd of clouds was raining on the plains below.  *At least _they_ have water*, Erileine thought.

-"Do you think they know?" he asked no one in particular.
+"Do you think they know?" she asked no one in particular.
 "Down below, I mean.
 That we're off course?"

 "They know," the bosun said firmly.
 "Can't move a mountain around